Response System Planning Tools

 - For mechanical recovery: ERSP, the Estimated Recovery System Potential calculator

 - For in situ burning: EBSP, the Estimated Burning System Potential calculator

 - For surface-applied dispersants: EDSP, the Estimated Dispersant System Potential calculator

 - An additional aid for the ERSP Calculator: ReSET, the Recovery System Evaluation Tool

-The Response Options Calculator can be used to assess system performance involving mechanical recovery, dispersant application, and the burning of oil.
-ROC predicts how the spilled oil will weather over time and the volume of oil that can be recovered, burned, or treated for the response systems selected.
-It is available for download as a zipped program or can be used online.
+- The Response Options Calculator (ROC), which combines the new tools, and assesses how spilled oil will weather over time and the volume of oil that can be recovered, treated, or burned for the response systems selected.